-Case 1. will never lead to positivity for all four admissible sites $(i,j)$ inside a $1 \times 2 \times 2$ hexagon (see Figure \ref{1x2x2_spots}), so we can eliminate it (if a $1 \times 2 \times 2$ hexagon is never positive, much larger ones which are of interest to us will also never be as they contain the $1 \times 2 \times 2$ case).
-For a proof, we suppose that $u_1$ is on the identity component, and $u_2, u_3$ are (along with $q$) on the non identity component (the case where all three $u$'s are on the identity component is handled similarly).
-The $\tu$'s differ from the $u$'s by integer powers of $q$ given in the last three columns of the following table (for the four admissible $(i,j)$ pairs in the $1 \times 2 \times 2$ hexagon):
+Case 1 will never lead to positivity for all four admissible sites $(i,j)$ inside a $1 \times 2 \times 2$ hexagon depicted in Fig.~\ref{1x2x2_spots}).
+It can thus be eliminated (if a $1 \times 2 \times 2$ hexagon is never positive, much larger ones which are of interest to us will also never be as they contain the $1 \times 2 \times 2$ case).
+For a proof, we suppose that~$u_1$ is on the identity component, and~$u_2$,~$u_3$ are, along with $q$, on the non-identity component (the case where all three $u$'s are on the identity component is handled similarly).
+The $\tu$'s differ from the $u$'s by integer powers of~$q$ given in the last three columns of the following table (listed are the four admissible $(i,j)$ pairs in the $1 \times 2 \times 2$ hexagon):

-Notice mod 2 (and we only care about mod 2 as $q^2$ is on the identity component), the four vectors (from the last 3 columns of the table) above are $(1, 0, 1), (0, 0, 0), (1, 1, 0), (0, 1, 1)$.
-The corresponding $\tu_k$'s we get by multiplying each $u_k$ by $q$ to the power coming from the vector $(0,1,1)$ - $(\tu_1,\tu_2,\tu_3) = (q^{-4} v_1,q^{5} v_2,q^{-1} v_3)$ - will all be on the identity component, which means the elliptic weight ratio will be negative at the site $(i,j) = (1/2,3)$ as $q$ is on the non identity component.
-This is a contradiction.
+Notice mod 2 (and we only care about mod~2 as $q^2$ is on the identity component), the four vectors (from the last three columns of the table) above are $(1, 0, 1)$, $(0, 0, 0)$, $(1, 1, 0)$, $(0, 1, 1)$.
+The corresponding $\tu_k$'s we get by multiplying each $u_k$ by $q$ to the power coming from the vector $(0,1,1)$, that is $(\tu_1,\tu_2,\tu_3) = \big(q^{-4} v_1,q^{5} v_2,q^{-1} v_3\big)$, will all be on the identity component, which means the elliptic weight ratio will be negative at the site $(i,j) = (1/2,3)$ as $q$ is on the non-identity component.
+This is a~contradiction.
 The other cases are handled similarly, leading to contradictions.
-This proves $q$ must be on the identity component, so only cases 2. and 3. above can lead to positive hexagons.
+This proves $q$ must be on the identity component, so only Cases~2 and~3 above can lead to positive hexagons.

-I will next discuss the case where $q$ and all $u_k$ are on the identity component (case 2. above; for case 3. the reasoning is similar).
-For a fixed site $(i,j)$ inside the hexagon, the 3 $\tu_k$'s and their reciprocals (complex conjugates) break down the unit circle into 6 arcs (see Figure \ref{unit_circle}) and $q$ must be on one of the three arcs where $r$ is positive (as depicted in the figure).
-If we want to ensure positivity of the ratio for all 4 admissible sites $(i,j)$ within a given $1 \times 2 \times 2$ hexagon (Figure \ref{1x2x2_spots}), we first observe that for $|x|=1$:
+We will next discuss the case where $q$ and all $u_k$ are on the identity component (Case~2 above; for Case~3 the reasoning is similar).
+For a fixed site $(i,j)$ inside the hexagon, the three $\tu_k$'s and their reciprocals (complex conjugates) break down the unit circle into six arcs (see Fig.~\ref{unit_circle}) and~$q$ must be on one of the three arcs where $r$ is positive (as depicted in the figure).
+If we want to ensure positivity of the ratio for all four admissible sites $(i,j)$ within a given $1 \times 2 \times 2$ hexagon (Fig.~\ref{1x2x2_spots}), we first observe that for $|x|=1$ we have